andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 ### Engine <a name="engine"></a>

 There are two types of programming languages: compiled and interpreted.
 If the language is interpreted (like JavaScript) — before execution, the source code is not compiled into binary code.
-Hence, we need a thing that could help the computer to undetsand what to do with a plain text script.
+Hence, we need a thing that could help the computer to understand what to do with a plain text script.
 And this thing is called *JavaScript Engine* (= interpreter).

-In simple words, the Engine interpretes and runs your JavaScript code.
+In simple words, the engine interprets and runs your JavaScript code.

-In a more technical words:
+More technically speaking:

-> JavaScript Engine translates \[i.e. compiles\] your script's source code into runnable machine code instructions so it can be executed by the CPU of the host machine.
+> JavaScript Engine translates \[i.e. compiles\] the source code of your script into runnable machine code instructions, so it can be executed by the CPU of the host machine.
 The engine translates scripts at runtime on the fly.
-Your code won’t be compiled unless you run it([source](http://dolszewski.com/javascript/javascript-runtime-environment/)).
+Your code won’t be compiled unless you run it ([source](http://dolszewski.com/javascript/javascript-runtime-environment/)).

 ![](./../img/engine.png)

 *Illustration 2.
-How our script gets processed by Engine.*
+How our script gets processed by the engine.*

 **The Engine consists of:**